MelissaDuve/capstone-project/README.md

 # My Capstone Project: Shake it!

 Shake it! is a cocktail app where you can find simple recipes.
 For each drink there is a detail page where you can find the ingredients and instruction.
 You can also save your favorite cocktail.
-Have fun and happy mixing!
+Have fun and happy shaking!

 ![App screens](/public/capstone_screen.png)